Black-eared Fairy, Heliothryx auritus, Hada Oriental

 The Black-eared Fairy (Heliothryx auritus) Read in Spanish

-Habitat: Black-eared Fairies are typically found in humid forests, including tropical lowland forests and forest edges in Colombia.
+Habitat: Black-eared Fairies are found in humid forests, including tropical lowland forests and forest edges.
 They prefer habitats with abundant flowering plants that provide nectar, such as rainforest understories.
 These hummingbirds may also occur in secondary growth, plantations, and gardens near forested areas.

-Conservation Status: The conservation status of the Black-eared Fairy in Colombia may vary depending on available data and assessments.
+Conservation Status: The conservation status of the Black-eared Fairy may vary depending on available data and assessments.

 Distribution